BioCUCKOO/SCC/README.md

 # The description of each source code

 ### Subtyping
 This folder contains data and files for subtyping in manuscript.
 The unet_sample.py and classify.py are used for cell nuclei and area recognition and classification.
-And xxx.py were further utilized for immune infiltration analysis.
 The DL_Subtyping.py was used for generating consistant molecular subtyping from proteomic, phosphoproteomic, transciptomic and clinical data.

 ### Marker
 This folder contains data and files for biomarker prediction in manuscripts.
 The DL_Marker.py was used for generating biomarker combinations for SI, SII and SIII subtypes.